ibm-cloud-docs/containers/cs_ingress_controller_migration.md

     ibmcloud ks ingress alb disable vpc-gen2 --alb <alb_id> --cluster <cluster_name>
     ```
     {: pre}

+    **VPC clusters**: If you disable your last public or private ALB, wait for the ALB deployment and corresponding load balancer service resource to be deleted before you enable a Traefik ALB.
+    {: note}

 1. Enable the ALB with a Traefik version.